IgniteUI/igniteui-docfx/en/components/grids_templates/row_selection.md

 ### @@igComponent Row Selection

-With row selection in Ignite UI for Angular, there is a checkbox that precedes all other columns within the row.
-When a user clicks on the checkbox, the row will either become selected or deselected, enabling the user to select multiple rows of data.
+With row selection in Ignite UI for Angular, there is row selector column that precedes all other columns within the row.
+When a user clicks on the row selector, the row will either become selected or deselected, enabling the user to select multiple rows of data.

 #### Demo